-It is important for us to understand your needs and concerns, perform a detailed examination with relevant testing, offer clinically verified treatments and communicate effectively to you during every stage of your visit.
+It is important for us to take a detailed medical and ocular history, perform a detailed examination with relevant testing, offer clinically verified treatments, and communicate effectively with you during every stage of your visit.

 Why has Dr. Stone been recognized as a top ophthalmologist in Chicago?

-From 2007 to 2010 he was awarded the Castle-Connnelly top docs award in ophthalmology.
+From 2007 to 2010 he was awarded the Castle-Connelly top docs award in ophthalmology.
 In 2015, Dr. Stone was listed in the “Top Doctors Honors Edition” America’s Best Doctors.
 In 2016, he was named to an international list of top doctors.

 Which insurance plans do we participate in?
 Do we see out-of-network patients?